lifegoodbitamihka/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid getting overwhelmed.

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help collaborate with team members and track the progress of projects.

+# 2024-02-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are critical to your project' s success, you can ensure that you are making progress towards your goals.

+Second, always plan beforehand.
+When starting a new project, create a detailed plan that outlines the steps you need to take to complete it.This plan should include deadlines for each task, as well as any resources or tools you may need.By planning ahead and staying organized,you can avoid getting lost in the code or spending unnecessary time on tasks.

+Lastly, stay organised inyour code.
+Use version control systems like Git to track your changes and collaborate with others.
+Organize your codebase into logical, well-documented folders and files.
+And, most importantly, write clean, concise,and modular code that is easy to maintain and update.
+Following these best practices will not only make your life as a programmer easier, but it will also help to create more reliable and efficient software.